MayaFlux/MayaFlux/docs/Tutorials/SculptingData/VisualMateriality.md

 Run this.
 You hear a slowly pulsing drone.
 Particles fall heavily when the sound swells, float when it recedes.
 The same envelope shapes both audio amplitude and gravitational force.

 That's the paradigm shift.
-One node—one stream of numbers—simultaneously controls audio loudness and particle physics.
+One node (one stream of numbers) simultaneously controls audio loudness and particle physics.
 Not because we "routed" audio to visuals.
 Because they were never separate.

 ---